it-praktyk/PowerShell-Random-Works/README.md

 Recommended hotfixes and updates for Windows Server 2012-based Failover Clusters are published here http://support.microsoft.com/kb/2784261

-Script use xml files that are stored in folder with script.
-Initial release of this script is based on download at 2013-11-08 from Niklas Akerlund site.
+Script use xml files UpdatesListCluster.xml and UpdatesListHyperV.xml that are stored in folder with script.
+Initial release of this script and xml files is based on download at 2013-11-08 from Niklas Akerlund site.

-Updates files releases information
-2013-11-11 - initial relaeses based on current data, verified by Wojciech Sciesinski, wojciech@sciesinski.net 2013-12-02 - Hyper-V/Cluster update hotfix KB2894032 added by Wojciech Sciesinski, wojciech@sciesinski.net
+Updates to UpdatesListCluster.xml
+2013-11-17 - added KB2894464 - by Wojciech Sciesinski
+2013-12-12 - added KB2894032,KB2903938,KB2908415,KB2779069,KB2905249 - by Wojciech Sciesinski based directly on KB Microsoft base

+Updates to UpdatesListHyperV.xml
+2013-11-17 - added KB2894032 - by Wojciech Sciesinski
+2013-12-12 - added KB2894032,KB2902014,KB2894485 - by Wojciech Sciesinski based directly on KB Microsoft base

 IDEAS
-- checking github website for updated xml files and downloading it locally
+- checking github website for updated xlm files and downloading it locally
 - checking local folder or remote share for previously downloaded hotfixes and download only missed (MD5/SHA1 sum needed ?)
 - add decompress option for downloaded hotfixes
-- output report to file / with different format support
+- output report to file / with diferent format support
-- add support for another systems and roles e.g. Windows Server 2008 R2 or file services
+- add support for another systems and roles e.g. file services

+Some ideas implementent in Unstable branch